Medical expert of the article

 Pathogenesis

-Symptoms of the gouty nephropathy
+Symptoms gouty nephropathy

-Chronic tubulo-interstitial nephritis is characterized by persistent urinary syndrome, often combined with hypertension.
-At the same time, proteinuria, not exceeding 2 g / l, is accompanied by microhematuria in more than half of the patients.
-Concrements usually do not show, however, there are episodes of macrohematuria with transient oliguria and azotemia, provoked by dehydration, respiratory diseases.
-In one third of patients, bilateral medullary cysts (0.5-3 cm in diameter) are detected.
-Typically, the early addition of hypostenuria and nocturia, as well as hypertension with glomerulosclerosis.
-Arterial hypertension is usually of a controlled nature.
+Chronic tubulointerstitial nephritis is characterized by persistent urinary syndrome, often combined with arterial hypertension.
+Proteinuria not exceeding 2 g/l is accompanied by microhematuria in more than half of the patients.
+Stones are usually not detected, but episodes of macrohematuria with transient oliguria and azotemia, provoked by dehydration, respiratory diseases, are noted.
+Bilateral medullary cysts (0.5-3 cm in diameter) are detected in 1/3 of patients.
+Early addition of hyposthenuria and nocturia, as well as hypertension with glomerulosclerosis are typical.
+Arterial hypertension is usually controlled.
 The development of difficult-to-control hypertension indicates the progression of glomerulosclerosis and nephroangiosclerosis or the formation of atherosclerotic stenosis of the renal artery.

-Diagnostics of the gouty nephropathy
+Diagnostics gouty nephropathy

-Instrumental diagnosis of gouty nephropathy
+Instrumental diagnostics of gouty nephropathy

 Differential diagnosis of gouty nephropathy